 - 10 acres bulk pad to be developed in 2015

-- Previously handled bulk commodities include bulk juices, aggregates, agricultural products, fly ash and ammonium nitrate
+- Previously handled bulk commodities include bulk juices, aggregates, and agricultural products

 - Two mobile harbor cranes with a lift capacity of 100 tons each, 165 tons combined